-For each of the three age groups (4, 6 and 8 months), infants were randomly assigned to the contingent (experimental) group or the non-contingent (control) group, making a total of six groups.
-Infants in the contingent group were exposed to contingent audiovisual stimulation generated by movements of their connected arm (Fig 1).
+For each of the three age groups (4, 6, and 8 months), infants were randomly assigned to the contingent (experimental) group or the non-contingent (control) group, making a total of six groups.
+Infants in the contingent group were exposed to contingent audiovisual stimulation generated by movements of their connected arm (Figure 1).
+The side (right or left) of the connected arm was counterbalanced between infants.
 Infants in the non-contingent group were exposed to a comparable but non-contingent audiovisual stimulation.
 This non-contingent stimulation was specific to each age group and was made by taking the stimulation created by one of the infants of the same age in the contingent group.
-Indeed, in the non-contingent condition, the amounts of movement of the smiley and of sounds increased over time and corresponded to the expected outcome in the contingent condition.
+Indeed, in the non-contingent condition, the amount of movement of the smiley and of sounds increased over time and corresponded to the expected outcome in the contingent condition.
 This ensured the same amount of arousal in both conditions.